vigneshwaran2820/Fuzzy-logic-DHD/README.md

 All this technologies provide us stable and good work with our project

-SeasUp reqires Python3 to run Install the dependencies and clone the repo:
+Fuzzy-logic-DHD reqires Python3 to run Install the dependencies and clone the repo:

-$ cd seasup
+$ cd Fuzzy-logic-DHD
 $ git clone https://github.com/vigneshwaran2820/Fuzzy-logic-DHD

+The output of the project will be in the form of graphs and datas.